 Semester Exams are required for all classes for which an academic credit may be earned.
-Semester exams are given twice per school year in year-long classes (full credit) and once per school year in half-year classes (half credit).

-Semester Exams will count 10% of each semester's average in year-long (full credit) classes (each semester average being 50% of the final class grade).
+Semester Exams will count 10% of each semester's average in year-long, full credit classes (each semester average being 50% of the final class grade).

-Semester Exams in half-year (half credit) classes will count 10% of the final grade.
+Final Exams in 9-week, half credit classes will count 10% of the final grade.

-Semester Exams in half-year classes that award a full credit will count 20% of the final grade.
+Semester Exams in half year, full credit courses will count 20% of the final grade.